tg-rs/carapax/GUIDE.md

 Dialogue is a kind of stateful handler.
 It receives an initial or previous state and returns a new state.

 [`DialogueDecorator`](https://tg-rs.github.io/carapax/carapax/dialogue/struct.DialogueDecorator.html) allows to make a dialogue handler.
-It takes a predicate which allows to decide should we start dialogue or not and a handler itself.
+It takes a predicate which allows to decide should we start a dialogue or not, and a handler itself.

 Dialogue handler takes a `HandlerInput` and returns a [`DialogueResult`](https://tg-rs.github.io/carapax/carapax/dialogue/enum.DialogueResult.html).
-There is a [`DialogueInput`](https://tg-rs.github.io/carapax/carapax/dialogue/struct.DialogueInput.html) which allows to obtain a state from session.
+There is a [`DialogueInput`](https://tg-rs.github.io/carapax/carapax/dialogue/struct.DialogueInput.html) structure which allows to obtain a state from the session.
-It implements `TryFromInput`, so you can use it as argument of your handler.
+It implements `TryFromInput`, so you can use it as an argument of your handler.

 [`DialogueState`](https://tg-rs.github.io/carapax/carapax/dialogue/trait.DialogueState.html) is a trait that you must implement for your own state.
-Dialogue name is used to determine session key for that dialogue and must be unique.
+Dialogue name is used to determine the session key for that dialogue, and must be unique.

 When returning a state you can convert it into `DialogueResult` without using `DialogueResult::Next(state)`: `state.into()`.